 - Moral Realm – (Ps.
 81:12; Rom.
 1:32; 2:14-15; Luke 6:33; 2 Kings 12:2; warnings of final judgment).

 - Creative Realm – (skills, art, beauty, technology, architecture, culture, music)

 - Societal Realm – (family – Gen. 5:4; government – Rom.
 13:1, 4; other institutions) (from Wayne Grudem)

 Answer these questions –

 - How does the affirmation that, “The earth is the Lord’s, and everything in it, the world, and all who live in it” shape my calling to serve God?

-- How does the fact that all people are created in God’s image shape my calling to serve God and the way I view all people?
+- How does the fact that all people are created in God’s image shape the way I view all people and my calling to serve God?

-- Are salvation categories adequate for how we understand God’s disposition toward human beings?
+- Are salvation categories the only ones for understanding God’s disposition toward human beings?